 “Our organization is proud to partner with Roswell Park once again,” said Rich Jureller, vice president of community relations.
 “Programs like Bald For Bucks provide a great opportunity to raise funds and help to bring us one step closer to a world without cancer.”

 Donations can be made online at Sabres.com/BaldForBucks or at KeyBank Center during the team’s home games on Feb.
 1, 9, 15 and 23.
 All money raised will stay in Western New York, with the goal of accelerating promising research projects and supporting programs that assist patients during their cancer journey.

 “Goin’ Bald for Bucks” began in 2002 when Western New Yorker Cathleen George was being treated for cancer.
 Her brother, Tony, promised his sister that he would shave his head with her and remain bald until her hair grew back.
 Tony, a teacher at Lake Shore High School, brought this idea to his students and many offered to help.
 One student suggested they raise money and then do the shaving, and a fundraiser was born.
 In the years since the program was founded, thousands of participants across Western New York have joined forces to raise over $4.2 million to help find cures and save lives.

 About Roswell Park Comprehensive Cancer Center

 Roswell Park Comprehensive Cancer Center is a community united by the drive to eliminate cancer’s grip on humanity – by unlocking its secrets through personalized approaches and unleashing the healing power of hope.
 Founded by Dr. Roswell Park in 1898, it is the only National Cancer Institute-designated comprehensive cancer center in upstate New York.
-Learn more at www.roswellpark.org, or contact RPCI at 1-800-ROSWELL (1-800-767-9355) or [email protected].
+Learn more at www.roswellpark.org, call 1-800-ROSWELL (1-800-767-9355) or [email protected].